portsoc/hangman-in-branches/README.md

 Our multiplayer game may not make much sense at the moment since we are serving it on localhost (to only one client).
 You can still play multiple games from different browsers but you will have to host your game to be able to access it on the internet from different devices.

-Your challenge is to host this game to learn how to do the same with your submissions.
+Your challenge is to host this game.
+This will teach you to do the same with your submissions or future projects.

-We will start by showing you how to serve an app with your student VMs.
+Let's start by showing you how to serve an app with your student VMs.
 Visit your [MyVm page](http://port.ac.uk/myvm) and start it up.
 You can then SSH into your VM using the credentials provided on the page or just use [the Secure Shell extension](https://chrome.google.com/webstore/detail/secure-shell/iodihamcpbpeioajjeobimgagajmlibd?hl=en) to launch a connection in your browser.